BankkRoll/repo2pdf/README.md

 npm start
 ```

-## Usage

-Once you have installed Repo-to-PDF, you can use it to generate PDF files from GitHub repositories.

-1. The script will install and start running.
-You will just follow the prompt:
+6. The script will start running.
+Follow the prompt and provide the necessary information:

-You will be prompted to provide the following information:'
-- Whether or not you want to clone a repository or use a local repository
+   - Decision on whether to clone a repository or use a local repository
-  - The path to the local repository (if you chose to use a local repository)
-  - The URL of the repository you want to clone (if you chose to clone a repository)
+     - If using a local repository, provide the path
+     - If cloning a repository, provide the URL
-- Whether or not you want line numbers in the pdf
+   - Decision on whether to include line numbers in the PDF
-- Whether or not you want highlighting in the pdf
+   - Decision on whether to include highlighting in the PDF
-- Whether or not you want to remove comments from the code
+   - Decision on whether to remove comments from the code
-- Whether or not you want to remove empty lines from the code
+   - Decision on whether to remove empty lines from the code
-- Whether or not you want one big file or one PDF pr. file in your repo
+   - Decision on whether to have one large file or one PDF per file in your repo
-  - When picking one big file you get 2 extra options:
+     - If choosing one large file, you have two additional options:
-    - Whether or not you want to add page numbers
+       - Whether to add page numbers
-    - Whether or not you want to add a table of contents (Coming in the future)
+       - Whether to add a table of contents (this feature is coming in the future)
-- The name of the output PDF file or output directory
+   - Name of the output PDF file or output directory
-- Whether or not you wish to keep the cloned repository after generating the PDF
+   - Decision on whether to keep the cloned repository after generating the PDF

-The script will then clone the repository, process the files, and generate a PDF document based on the provided information.

 Please note that you need to have Node.js installed on your system in order to run Repo-to-PDF.

 ## Configuration